eclipse/xacc/docs/source/extensions.rst

  username: <your QLM user name>
  password: <your QLM password>

-- Method 2: provide the "username" and "password" fields when retrieving the qlm Accelerator, e.g.
+- Method 2: provide the "username" and "password" fields when retrieving the qlm Accelerator, e.g.,

 .. code:: cpp